A Visit to William Blake's Inn

 A Visit to William Blake's Inn: Poems for Innocent and Experienced Travelers is a children's picture book written by Nancy Willard and illustrated by Alice and Martin Provensen, published by Harcourt Brace in 1981.
 The next year Willard won the annual Newbery Medal and the Provensens were one runner-up for the Caldecott Medal from the professional children's librarians.
 William Blake's Inn was the first Newbery-winning book to also be named a Caldecott Honor Book.
 Last Stop on Market Street later won the 2016 Newbery Medal and a Caldecott Honor.

-The title alludes to Willard's inspiration by William Blake's Songs of Innocence and Songs of Experience.
+The title alludes to Willard's inspiration by William Blake's Songs of Innocence and of Experience.

 Content

 In a prose introduction, Willard tells how she was introduced to the poetry of William Blake when she was ill as a seven-year-old.
 She asked her babysitter, Miss Pratt, for a story "about lions and tigers" and Miss Pratt responded with Blake's "The Tyger".
 Two days later she received a copy of "Songs of Innocence and of Experience" inscribed "Poetry is the best medicine.
 Best wishes for a speedy recovery. yrs, William Blake."

 The sixteen poems that follow, including an epilogue, describe the events of a day and a half of a child's visit to William Blake's Inn.
 Inhabited by such creatures as the Rabbit, the Rat, the Wise Cow, the King of Cats, the Tiger, the Man in the Marmalade Hat, and of course William Blake himself, it is a place of wonder and magic.